NextronSystems/thor-manual/usage/flags.rst

 License Retrieval
 ----------------------------------------------------------------------
+      --asgard string           Hostname of the ASGARD server from which a license should be requested, e.g. asgard.my-company.internal
-      --asgard string           Request a license from the given asgard server --asgard-token string     Use this token to authenticate with the License API of the asgard server.
+      --asgard-token string     Use this token to authenticate with the License API of the asgard server.
 The token can be found in the 'Downloads' or 'Licensing' section in the ASGARD.
 This requires ASGARD 2.5+.
       -q, --license-path string     Path containing the THOR license --portal-key string       Get a license for this host from portal.nextron-systems.com using this API Key.